 TD Evans, Tulsa’s (Republican) mayor during the massacre, was clear where he stood: “Let the blame for this Negro uprising lie right where it belongs, on those armed Negroes and their followers who started this trouble and who instigated it.”

 Evans had been the judge who in the famous “Tulsa Outrage” trial of 1917 convicted twelve members of the Industrial Workers of the World — and five non-IWW defence witnesses! — before having them handed over to the “Knights of Liberty”, a forerunner of the local KKK, who beat, tarred and feathered them.
 It was an important event in the suppression of Oklahoma’s left.

 In the 1914 election for state governor, the Socialist Party, a multi-racial party supported disproportionately by black Oklahomans, which had taken the lead in fighting segregation, won 21%.
 In 1918, after a year of brutal repression against the labour movement, it won 3.8%; in 1922, 0.7%.
 The party all but disappeared from the scene.

 As the KKK surged, Oklahoma’s governor shortly after the massacre, Jack Walton, made some attempt to stop its terrorist activities.
 As a result he was impeached by the state legislature, after only eight months in office.
-By 1930 William Murray, longstanding and aggressive opponent of black rights in the state and architect of many of its anti-black laws, was elected governor in a landslide after campaigning against “the Three Cs — Corporations, Carpetbaggers [Northerners, with the implication of liberals or progressives] and Coons [black people]”.
+By 1930 William Murray, longstanding and aggressive opponent of black rights in the state and architect of its first anti-black laws, was elected governor in a landslide after campaigning against “the Three Cs — Corporations, Carpetbaggers [Northerners, with the implication of liberals or progressives] and Coons [black people]”.
 Murray would become an admirer of Hitler.
-During the social crisis of the early 1930s he would set records for the number of times he deployed the National Guard and declared martial law.
+As Governor during the social crisis of the early 1930s he continued to attack black rights, as well as setting records for the number of times he deployed the National Guard and declared martial law.